Scone Grammar School

 Scone Grammar School is a coeducational, independent, P–12, Anglican school, located in the town of Scone, New South Wales, in the Upper Hunter Valley region of Australia.

 Overview

 Primary classes at Scone Grammar School are provided from kindergarten to year 6, and Senior classes from years 7 to 12.

 The school operates in a Christian environment and has close ties to local Anglican organisations.

-There has been a school on the site since 1845, and the current school was opened in 1990.
+The Scone Grammar School initially operated from 1886 to 1917, with the school re-opening in 1990.

 Junior school

 The Junior school provides a curriculum based on the six "Key Learning Areas" defined by the NSW Board of Studies: English, Mathematics, Human Society and Its Environment, Science and Technology, Creative Arts, and Personal Development, Health and Physical Education.

 In addition, regular classes are provided in IT, French, Music, Library and Christian Studies.

 Co-curricular programs provided for Junior school students include School Sport, Junior School Camps and Music.